 The laws of the country play a significant role in environmental protection.
 Canada has stringent requirements regarding ecological responsibility.

 We offer diamonds from miners with enhanced, verifiable ESG reporting.

 Family run- mines can be considered from case-to-case and for fancy colour diamonds, the Argyle mine in Australia offers origin- reports with transparency to shareholders.

 Natural diamond producers have founded a project Tracr to follow down the diamond to its origin by blockchain.
 The blockchain company Everledger implements already blockchain applications for large consumer groups in Asia.

-The Russian mining company Alrosa is currently making a lot of progress in the integration of blockchain technology.
+Some mining companies are making progress in the integration of blockchain technology.

 Please have a look at our consciously sourced diamond offers (main menu).

 It secures the value of your diamond